 A number of these indexes and guides relate to the collections of the State Records Office and include useful microfiche indexes to passenger lists, convict records, and mining leases.

-WAGS have also produced a number of microfiche indexes to Private Archive records and Western Australian newspapers held in the Battye Library.
+FHWA have also produced a number of microfiche indexes to Private Archive records and Western Australian newspapers held in the Battye Library.